MentalG/webbyLab-frontend/README.md

 ## WebbyLab Test

-To start the project, you should run:
+To start the front-end part of this project, after cloning you should run:

 ### `npm install`